yukuku/kotlin-web-site/docs/topics/arrays.md

 ## Primitive type arrays

-Kotlin also has classes that represent arrays of primitive types without boxing overhead:
+If you have an array of `Array` class that contains primitives, these values are boxed into objects.
+As an alternative, you can use primitive type arrays, which allow you to store primitives in an array without boxing overhead:

 | | | | |
 |--|--|--|--|